-- 13. If you want the index to be unique, select the Unique option button. - 14.
-To change the default fill factor, enter a percentage in the Fill Factor field.

-15. Click the Next button.
+- you want the index disabled when it's created, select the Disable option button. - To change the default fill factor, enter a percentage in the Fill Factor field. - 16.
+Click the Next button.
 The Final review dialog box appears.

-16. Click the Finish button after checking that the SQL script is correct.
+17. Click the Finish button after checking that the SQL script is correct.
 The Information dialog box appears.